 The Association's mission is to support rural communities and agriculture with reliable, consistent credit, which includes providing credit to Young, Beginning and Small farmers, ranchers, producers or harvesters of aquatic products (YBS Farmers and Ranchers).
 Because of the unique needs of these individuals, and their importance to the future growth of the Association, the Association has established annual lending goals to increase our market share of loans to YBS Farmers and Ranchers.
 Specific marketing plans are developed to target this segment, and resources are designated to help ensure YBS Farmers and Ranchers have access to a stable source of credit and financially related services.
-Although the Association was generally within 80% to meeting new volume goals for Beginning and Small farmers and ranchers, the Association fell short in number of new loans and volume for all YBS categories.
+While the Association fell short in number of new loans for Young farmers and new volume for Small farmers by less than 10%, the Association surpassed 2024 YBS goals in number of new loans for Beginning and Small farmers and ranchers as well as new volume for Young and Beginning farmers and ranchers.

-2023 YBS Go als and Resul ts
+2024 YBS Goals and Results

-2023 Goal 2023 Actual % of Goal
+2024 Goal 2024 Actual % of Goal

 Young Farmers & Ranchers

-Number of New loans 130 70 53.85%
+Number of New loans 75 74 98.67%

-New Volume \$38,100 \$15,094 39.62%
+New Volume \$17,500 \$22,048 125.99%

 Beginning Farmers & Ranchers

-Number of New loans 290 193 66.55%
+Number of New loans 195 214 109.74%

-New Volume \$78,800 \$61,614 78.19%
+New Volume \$65,000 \$78,130 120.20%

 Small Farmers & Ranchers

-Number of New loans 395 229 57.97%
+Number of New loans 235 251 106.81%

-New Volume \$73,500 \$60,753 82.66%
+New Volume \$65,500 \$61,348 93.66%